 Despite your best efforts, it happened.
 You’re enrolled in the dreaded 8:00 am class.

-8:00 am lectures are notorious for grumpy profs and low student engagement, not to mention a quick and noticeable decline in attendance.
-This isn’t surprising, since most high schools don’t even start that early, and most students (myself included) aren’t exactly morning people.
+8:00 am lectures can be notorious for low student engagement, not to mention a quick and noticeable decline in attendance as the term progresses.
+This isn’t surprising, since most high schools don’t even start that early, and most students aren’t exactly morning people.

 Unfortunately, basically every student is going to have to deal with this time slot at some point in their degree.
 So how are you going to get through that semester of early mornings...without completely hating your life?

 Here’s some tips:

 This might seem obvious, but it needs to be said: the only real way to make it easier to wake up in the morning is to get more sleep.